virtuozzo/cloudscripting-docs/docs/reference/actions.md

 #### Call Action with Parameters

-The following example shows how to pass additional parameters to the custom action, so that it can be used in the action.
+The following example shows how to pass additional parameters to the custom action.

 The parameters should be passed as an object to a custom action:
 ``` json